 "Community outreach would be a big portion," NBS consultant Adina Light told the JPA board.

 "You'd want to get their support but also do studies on what are your tolerance levels in the zones, in different areas, and design a tax to fit within tolerance levels."

-Burt said he was worried about a period in which homeowners could have overlapping payments -- still federally required to buy flood insurance before the local protections are in place.
+Burt said he was worried about a period in which homeowners could have overlapping payments — still buying the federally required flood insurance before the local protections are in place.

-JPA Executive Director Len Materman said financing firms have indicated they could extend homeowners a two- to three-year startup period in which they would not be charged, possibly giving them time to gain FEMA approval to escape the federal requirement.
+JPA Executive Director Len Materman said financing firms have indicated there could be a two- to three-year startup period in which homeowners would not be charged, possibly giving them time to gain FEMA approval to escape the federal requirement.

-Materman said a recent overhaul of the National Flood Insurance Program is certain to raise premiums for residents in flood-prone areas required to buy insurance as a condition of their mortgages.
+Materman said a recent overhaul of the National Flood Insurance Program is certain to raise premiums for residents in flood-prone areas who are required to buy insurance as a condition of their mortgages.

-He said FEMA has told him "we can expect annual increases of 20 percent beginning next year."
+He said FEMA has told him to "expect annual increases of 20 percent beginning next year."